MIT-Senseable-City-Lab/octopus-documentation/docs/AboutOctopus.md

 ## History of City Scanner

-TODO: [insert picture of history of city scanner]

 The first prototype of the mobile environmental sensor was called Greta (2017), and the next iterations (Greta 2, Blackburn, Whiteburn, and Flatburn) were all based on the same idea of making a mobile environmental sensing device to put on top of a viecle to collect hyperlocal environmental data.